A person holding their lower abdomen with both hands, indicating discomfort

 • Pain.
 We might feel some pressure or cramping in the lower abdomen.

-Both types of infection are usually easily treatable with antibiotics, but a timely call to the doctor is a must!
-If a UTI is left untreated (or if our infection requires additional care), we can be looking at possible complications.
+Both types of infection are usually easily treatable with antibiotics, but a call to the doctor is a must!
+If left untreated (or if our infection requires additional care), we’re looking at possible complications if we don’t act quickly.

 Should I Drink With a UTI?

-There’s another question that might be on our mind: does alcohol make UTIs worse if we already have one?
-To be on the safe side, it’s better to wait a week or two until our UTI is at bay.
+We see that alcohol and UTI infections share a causal link, but there’s another question that might be on our mind: does alcohol make UTIs worse if we already have one?
+To be on the safe side, it’s better to wait a week or two until your UTI is at bay.
+Trust us, you’ll be glad you did!

 The truth is, alcohol can worsen existing UTI symptoms through the same mechanism that makes us more susceptible to them after we drink.
 Besides, if we’re taking UTI medication, that’s another reason to wait.
 Why?
 Let’s explore the reasons in more detail.